akullpp/awesome-java/README.md

 ## CSV

 *Frameworks and libraries that simplify reading/writing CSV data.*

+* [Apache Commons CSV](https://github.com/apache/commons-csv/) - A simple interface for reading and writing CSV files of various types.
 * [uniVocity-parsers](https://github.com/uniVocity/univocity-parsers) - One of the fastest and most feature-complete CSV parsers for Java.
 Also comes with parsers for TSV and fixed width records.

 ## Database